UnrealMexd0x/fg_screen_record_standalone/README.md

 2. Copy the provided script into your server's resources folder.

 3. Add the script to your server.cfg file: `start fg_screen_record`

+4. Add to server.cfg file: `add_ace group.admin yourace allow`

-4. Adjust the configuration parameters in the script file according to your server's setup.
+5. Adjust the configuration parameters in the script file according to your server's setup.

 ### Configuration (main.lua)